ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

   { -- Table 2: snippet nodes (don't worry about this for now---we'll cover nodes shortly)
     t("Hello, world!"), -- A single text node
   }
+  -- Table 3, the advanced snippet options, is left blank.
 ),
 ```